junxit/us-congress-bills-116/metadata.md

 - 2019-06-13 — Introduced in House
 - 2019-06-13 — Introduced in House
 - 2019-06-13 — Referred to the House Committee on Energy and Commerce.
+- 2019-06-18 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2019-06-18 — Considered as unfinished business. (consideration: CR H4751)
+- 2019-06-18 — Considered under suspension of the rules. (consideration: CR H4706-4710)
+- 2019-06-18 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3253.
+- 2019-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-06-18 — Mrs. Dingell moved to suspend the rules and pass the bill, as amended.
+- 2019-06-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 46 (Roll no. 333). (text: CR H4706-4707)
+- 2019-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 46 (Roll no. 333).(text: CR H4706-4707)